Janethjepkogei/comp120-spring2016-team2-api/README.md

 made on the server side.
 We also planned to create a refresh-free version of our interface in the future, and this is very easy to implement when using an API.

+## Unit Testing
+Tests can be found in the features folder of this repository.
+Run with `cucumber features`.

 ### Why Cucumber?
 In order to test for as many scenarios as possible, it is important that